Once upon a time, a lady did not leave her house without heels and pantihose, gloves and a hat – just ask your grandmother!

-And while there are some workplaces where pretty much anything goes in the style stakes, in the interests of good taste AND your career prospects, at Chic Living we have come up with a list of 7 things we think should NEVER be worn in a corporate environment …
+However, in the interests of good taste AND your career prospects, at Chic Living we have come up with a list of 7 things we think should NEVER be worn in a corporate environment …

 Appropriate Office Attire does NOT include:

 1 – Thongs: We’re talking about the footwear kind (flip-flops) – what you wear UNDER your clothes is your own affair!
 Apart from being a tad too far on the casual side, thongs are not likely to meet the health and safety standards of your workplace.
 If possible wear closed in shoes, not only do they protect your feet from injury, they will give your feet more stability than thongs ever will.

 2 – Midriff Baring Tops: No matter how trim, taut and terrific your tum may be, the office is NOT the place to be showing it off.